hyperupcall/blog/content/post/fibonacci pascal eqn part 1.md

 ## Binomial Theorem Relation

-My instructor stated that Pascal's triangle fundamentally represents the coefficients of an expanded binomial.
+My instructor stated that Pascal's triangle strongly relates to the coefficients of an expanded binomial.
 You've probably seen this before.
 A binomial to the $$n$$th power (where $$n \in \mathbb{N}$$) has the same coefficients as the $$n$$th row of Pascal's triangle.
-This is known as the [binomial theorem](https://en.wikipedia.org/wiki/Binomial_theorem), which is expressed below.
+The overall relationship is known as the [binomial theorem](https://en.wikipedia.org/wiki/Binomial_theorem), which is expressed below.

 $$ (a+b)^n = \sum_{k=0}^{n} \binom{n}{k} a^{n-k} b^k $$